ozcodex/yugioh-collection/README.md

 - cards without amount

 features to implement:
-- sort list by price, date or amount
 - top 10 by price, amount, set completitude
 - add stadistics about archetype, card type and rarity
 - read decks from text file
-- % completed of sets
 - missing cards from set
 - cards of each language
 - cards of each rarity